codefresh-io/docs.codefresh.io/_docs/learn-by-example/java/spring-boot-2.md

 This docker build does the following:

-1. Start from the standard Maven Docker image
+1. Starts from the standard Maven Docker image
 1. Copies only the `pom.xml` file inside the container
 1. Runs a mvn command to download all dependencies found in the `pom.xml`
 1. Copies the rest of the source code in the container